Luojiaqimath/Robust-GBDT/README.md

 ```

-## Demo for multi-class classification
+## Demo for multi-class classification using XGBoost

 ```python